Medically reviewed by Drugs.com. Last updated on Sep 8, 2022.

-Uterine prolapse occurs when pelvic floor muscles and ligaments stretch and weaken, providing inadequate support for the uterus.
-The uterus then slips down into or protrudes out of the vagina.
+Uterine prolapse occurs when pelvic floor muscles and ligaments stretch and weaken until they no longer provide enough support for the uterus.
+As a result, the uterus slips down into or protrudes out of the vagina.

 - Feeling as if you're sitting on a small ball

 When to see a doctor